google/WebFundamentals/src/content/en/fundamentals/accessibility/01-focus/focus-one.md

     - "Catching, identifying, and removing potential accessibility roadblocks before they happen can improve your development process and reduce maintenance requirements."
 ---

-# Overview

 In this lesson we'll talk about *focus* and how you can manage it in your application.
-In a nutshell, screen focus refers to which *control* (an input item such as a field, checkbox, button, or link) on the screen currently receives input from the keyboard (and from the clipboard when you paste content).
+In a nutshell, screen focus refers to which control (an input item such as a field, checkbox, button, or link) on the screen currently receives input from the keyboard (and from the clipboard when you paste content).

 You're probably familiar with focus for text fields.
 To type into a text field, you click it with the mouse, giving it focus.
 You may also know that if you press `Tab`, focus moves to the next control on the page.
 This is a great place to start learning about accessibility because we all know how to use a keyboard, it's easy to relate to and test, and it benefits virtually all users.